peterkuma/masters-thesis/chapters/04_approximate-solutions-of-rte.md

 A number of statistical approaches to this problem have been invented.
-One well-established approach is _band models_, whereby line strengths are assumed to have a particular statistical distribution with a limited number of parameters in each band (walength interval).
+One well-established approach is _band models_, whereby line strengths are assumed to have a particular statistical distribution with a limited number of parameters in each band (wavelength interval).
 For suitably chosen distributions, the integration over wavelength and a finite path can be done in a closed-form, leading to an expression for band-averaged transmittance